 Just over two years ago, Asheville Watchdog began its mission of bringing to the citizens of Asheville fair, factual, and reliable in-depth news stories about local government, institutions, issues, and people.
-And we’ve been doing that ever since.
+And we’ve been doing that even since.

 Rather than compete with local media, we seek to complement and expand the critical services they provide.
 For this reason we have always offered, free of charge, all of our articles to The Asheville Citizen Times, Blue Ridge Public Radio, Mountain Xpress, and other local publications.

 Three months ago, The Asheville Citizen Times (which is owned by Gannett Co., Inc., a subscription-led digitally focused media and marketing solution company that owns hundreds of other media outlets in 46 states across the country) made the decision to stop publishing our articles.

 We therefore find ourselves wanting to let readers of The Citizen-Times know that we are still here, still doggedly digging deep into crucial local stories that might otherwise go untold.